How the ngrok Kubernetes Operator Works

 In this case below, the user cannot access the pod directly in the k8s private network without some sort of entry point.

-In Kubernetes, operators implement the specs (Ingress or Gateway API) that provides a standard way of getting traffic into the cluster and routing it to your service.
-This follows the declarative nature of Kubernetes since the developer describes what they need and the cluster figures out how to provide it.
+This follows the declarative nature of Kubernetes since the developer describes what they need and the operator figures out how to provide it.